sanchitkumar11/Understanding-the-Propensity-of-Buying-EV-s-in-the-EU/README.md

 Code Folder: This folder contains the main python notebook which covers our main code.
 Data Folder: This folder survey data collected from Harvard Dataverse.

-# Methods included in our analysis
+# Methods included in analysis
 1. t-SNE
 2. Partial Dependency Plots